esmnext/esmx/examples/docs/src/en/guide/essentials/alias.md

 ### Cross-Service Imports

-When module linking (Module Link) is configured, modules from other services can be imported in the same way:
+When Module Linking is configured, modules from other services can be imported in the same way:

 ```ts
 // Importing components from a remote service